yh742/mc_deployment/README.md

 ![alt text](https://github.com/yh742/mc_deployment/blob/master/success.png)

+Once the cluster is up, you should be able to apply some scripts to the cluster, which is located under the scripts folder.

-Once the cluster is up, you can patch the storage so that the correct number of PG and replications size is applied on the pools.
-You might want to verify the PG num, PGP num, and replication size after this gets applied.
+You can patch the storage so that the correct number of PG and replications size is applied on the pools.
+It might be a good idea to verify the PG num, PGP num, and replication size after this gets applied.
 ```
 ./patch-storage.sh
 ```